MariaOskarsdottir/BART/README.md

-# BART
+# BART: BAckward Regression Trimming.
-BART: BAckward Regression Trimming.
 A variable selection procedure which aims at finding the most compact yet well performing analytical model

 This is how BART works in a classification setting:
 1. Split the data in training, validation and test set